kyleparisi/swift-kiss/README.md

 If you wanted to know _everything_ that xcode does when you build/test your project, open `Show Report Navigator` above the file tree.

-It would be nice if the output was more human.
+~It would be nice if the output was more human.~  Installing `xcpretty` is good.